-WhatsApp has traditionally been trusted for its always encrypted messaging policy.
+WhatsApp is traditionally trusted for its always encrypted messaging policy.
 Sadly that trust is being eroded.
 Your messages are still encrypted, for the time being.
-But WhatsApp has rolled out new T&C’s for Indian users that look set to pave the way for the way for how the rest of the world will be forced to use the popular WhatsApp messaging service.
+But WhatsApp has rolled out new T&C’s for Indian users that look set to pave the way for how the rest of the world will use the popular WhatsApp messaging service.
 They relate to your metadata, ie. data about your data.
 Who you know, who you message, when and how often.
 Who they know and message.
-What other activity can be tracked to your user ID.
-WhatsApp is forcing users to accept that all of this metadata will be fed back to the Facebook group of companies.
+What other activity is being tracked to your user ID.
+WhatsApp is forcing users to accept that all of this metadata is fed back to the Facebook group of companies.

 How Do You Feel About That? 😠

 WhatsApp is forcing its users to accept T&C’s which enable it to collect the following metadata and to give them permission to share your WhatsApp metadata with the Facebook Group of Companies.

 Update: WhatsApp has kicked the can down the road...

 Due to the public outcry about this attack on privacy, WhatsApp have moved the date by which these T&C’s need to be accepted from Feb to 15 May.
 This is kicking the can down the road.
 The issue is not going away.